dannymagnus/CI_MS4_Elginis_Restaurant/README.md

 <img src="readme/validation/us-testing/us-15.jpg">
 </details>

-16. As a first time user, I want to be able to log out of an account
+16. As a logged in user, I want to be able to log out of an account

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|